 Section 9.
 Duties of the Secretary.
-The Secretary shall keep proper records of the membership and minutes of the Board of Director’s meetings.
-The Secretary shall also keep an accurate roster of the membership, and shall conduct correspondence and publicize notices in coordination with the Outreach Coordinator, as directed by the President with the approval of the Board of Directors.
-The Secretary shall make available to each member a current membership roster and bylaws upon joining and as often thereafter as is reasonably necessary.
+The Secretary shall keep proper records of the minutes of the Board of Directors meetings.
+The Secretary shall also conduct correspondence and publicize notices as directed by the President with the approval of the Board of Directors.

 Section 10.
 Duties of the Treasurer.
 The Treasurer shall maintain proper financial accounts and books of the Corporation and shall perform all such duties as pertain to this office as may be required by the President and the Board of Directors.
 The Treasurer shall be responsible for collections of all dues from the membership and inform the Secretary of current membership status.
 The Treasurer shall maintain an accurate record of the receipts and disbursements.
-The treasurer shall deposit all monies received and valuable effects in the name and to the credit of the Corporation, in such depositories as designated by the Board of Directors.
+The Treasurer shall deposit all monies received and valuable effects in the name and to the credit of the Corporation, in such depositories as designated by the Board of Directors.
 The Treasurer shall disburse the funds of the Corporation as may be ordered by the Board of Directors, take proper vouchers for such disbursements and render to the President and Board of Directors, whenever they require, an account of these transactions and the financial condition of the Corporation, including current balance.
-The Treasurer shall also read similar reports at the December membership meeting, and shall maintain a petty cash fund at all Corporate meetings large enough to meet anticipated disbursements at those times.
+The Treasurer shall publish an annual financial statement of the Corporation in the December newsletter.

 Section 12.
 Parliamentarian.
 The Board of Directors may appoint either a Director or a member to serve as Parliamentarian.
 It shall be the duty of the Parliamentarian to attend all of the Corporation meetings and to advise when requested.
-The Parliamentarian shall maintain current and accurate copies of the Corporations Constitution, Bylaws, Robert’s Rules of Order and the California Corporation Code, and shall become familiar with them.
-The Parliamentarian will also notify the Board of Directors, including the Officers, if any of their actions are in conflict with either the Corporation’s Constitution, Bylaws, Robert’s Rules of Order, or the California Corporation Code.
+The Parliamentarian shall maintain current and accurate copies of the Corporation’s Articles of Incorporation, Bylaws, Robert’s Rules of Order and the California Corporation Code, and shall become familiar with them.
+The Parliamentarian will also notify the Board of Directors, including the Officers, if any of their actions are in conflict with either the Corporation’s Articles of Incorporation, Bylaws, Robert’s Rules of Order, or the California Corporation Code.
 If no Parliamentarian is appointed, the Secretary assumes the role.

 Section 13.
-Shop Foreman.
-The Board of Directors may appoint an adult member to be Shop Foreman and shall delegate to the appointee such authority and powers as they deem necessary.
-Duties of the Foreman shall be to maintain the Corporation’s telescope making supplies and equipment in a satisfactory manner, purchase such material as the Board of Directors may approve, and encourage and guide members in the construction of telescopes.
+Shop Coordinator.
+The Board of Directors may appoint an adult member to be Shop Coordinator and shall delegate to the appointee such authority and powers as they deem necessary.
+Duties of the Coordinator shall be to maintain the Corporation’s telescope making supplies and equipment in a satisfactory manner, purchase such material as the Board of Directors may approve, and encourage and guide members in the construction of telescopes.
 If the Corporation is not currently maintaining a telescope-making workshop, this office may be unfilled.

 Article Four: Membership